mgechev/blog.mgechev.com/_posts/2017-09-16-developing-simple-interpreter-transpiler-compiler-tutorial.md

 # Why do I need this?

-You might be now wondering *Why would I need to know how to develop a compiler?*.
+You might be now wondering "*Why would I need to know how to develop a compiler?*".
 There are a few important reasons:

 - You will get a better understanding of how the programming languages you're using work.
 This will allow you to develop more efficient programs with them.
 - Often, you'll have to reuse pieces of the modules described below for different purposes (for instance, parsing of configuration files, parsing of network messages, etc.).